ten0s/libmyradclient/README.md

 ### Compile example:

-There is a example in the source file `example.c`, to build it run:
+There is an example in the source file `example.c`, to build it run:

 ```
 $ make example